Breathing Techniques: A Guide to the Science and Methods

 Constrictive straps, such as belts (yes, even stylish belts) or waistbands that lay high and tight on the body, as well as bra straps, may constrict our ability to breathe to the full extension of our lungs.
 Finally, sucking in our guts and bracing our middles to look thinner or in response to anxiety will push our breath upward into our chest.

-Other reasons for improper breathing may be chronic nasal congestion or a runny nose which causes mouth breathing.
+Other reasons for improper breathing may be chronic nasal congestion or a runny nose which causes mouth breathing or lip breathing.

 Mouth Breathing Versus Nasal Breathing: What’s the Difference?